jcapelladesto/isoSCAN/README.md

 # isoSCAN
-R Package to automatically process GC-QQQ-CI-MS data for stable isotope labelling experiments
+R Package to automatically process GC-CI-MS data for stable isotope labelling experiments

 To Install from R console: